 1) Purchase a locally grown, free-range, pasture-raised turkey.

 Stock up now on organic baking ingredients to use in all your baking.
-Many holiday recipes are easily converted into tasty healthy recipes just be changing a few ingredients.
+Many holiday recipes are easily converted into tasty healthy recipes just by buying organic ingredients.

 Prepare eye-appealing side dishes with colorful vegetables and herbs that are locally or organically grown.